ahardy42/Constructor-Word-Guess/README.md

 ## How to Play...

-1. After forking this repo, and cloning to your machine, you will need to create your own TMDB API Key and, create a dotenv (.env) file with the following code:
+1. After forking this repo, cloning to your machine, and navigating to the root directory, you will need to create your own TMDB API Key and, create a dotenv (.env) file with the following code:

 ```
 TMDB_KEY=<your key>